Roy Welensky: Congo, Katanga and Tshombe

 Welensky once told a journalist that he was considering incorporating the Belgian Congo's Katanga Province into the Federation.
 After the Belgian Congo gained independence in 1960 as the Republic of the Congo, it collapsed into a state of anarchy within a fortnight.
 The large Belgian population of the Congo fled from the violence into neighbouring states, including the Federation.
 Welensky dispatched the Royal Rhodesian Air Force (RRAF) to assist in their evacuation, but was prevented by the British government from entering the Congo itself.
 Refugees fled by foot to Ndola in Northern Rhodesia, where RRAF planes picked them up and flew them to camps in Salisbury.
 More than 6,000 people were evacuated by the RRAF.

 The leader of Katanga, Moise Tshombe, requested British and Rhodesian forces to enter the country to restore order.
 Welensky was sympathetic to the situation but unable to act; the British government, which had ultimate jurisdiction over the Federation, disallowed him from mobilising the armed forces.
 Tshombe declared Katanga unilaterally independent on 11 July 1960, one day after requesting British and Rhodesian assistance.
-Welensky pleaded with Macmillan to deploy the Rhodesian forces but Macmillan rebuffed him, telling Welensky their hopes were pinned on the United Nations being able to restore order, and hoping for a wholly neutral or anti-communist Congo.
+Welensky pleaded with Macmillan to deploy the Rhodesian forces, but Macmillan rebuffed him, telling Welensky that their hopes were pinned on the United Nations being able to restore order and hoping for a wholly neutral or anti-communist Congo.
 Welensky decided to support Tshombe, feeling that Katanga could provide a buffer between the Federation of Rhodesia and Nyasaland and Prime Minister Patrice Lumumba of the Congolese government.
-Welensky feared Lumumba was supporting black nationalists and communists in the federation.
+Welensky feared Lumumba was supporting black nationalists and communists in the Federation.
 He argued that "the security of Southern Africa from Communism requires that Katanga be recognised de facto by as many countries as possible.
 Such recognition would strengthen Tshombe's hand enormously."